Sebastian-Fitzner/mangony/README.md

 **dev.js**

-Let`s say we want to develop a new app with the dev server in place.
+Let`s say we want to develop a new static page with the dev server in place.

 ``` js
 const Mangony = require(`mangony`);